 As natural gas shortages loom due to the war in Ukraine and reduced deliveries to Europe from Russia, the EU’s plans to phase out coal are being put on hold.
 Retired coal-fired plants are being fired up again, while closures of thermal power stations are being cancelled and open-cast mines are getting back to business.

-In Austria, state-controlled energy utility Verbund has restarted its Mellach coal plant.
+In Austria, state-controlled energy utility Verbund was preparing to restart its Mellach coal plant, but the attempt was rejected in parliament.
 The facility was switched to reserve over two years ago in a move advertised as ending coal use in the country.
 At the same time, the United Kingdom is postponing the closure of most of its coal power capacities, scheduled for this year.

 The crisis is threatening decarbonization efforts in the Balkans